act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap.md

 ---
 name: No keyboard trap
 rule_type: composite

 description: |
-  This rule checks if it is possible to use standard keyboard navigation to navigate through all content on a web page without becoming trapped in any element, or that it is possible to use non-standard keyboard navigation to navigate through content where focus is trapped when using standard ways of keyboard navigation.
+   This rule checks for keyboard traps.
+This includes use of both standard and non-standard keyboard navigation to navigate through all content without becoming trapped.

 success_criterion:
-- 2.1.2 # No Keyboard Trap (A)
+- 2.1.2 # No Keyboard Trap

 atomic_rules:
 - [No keyboard trap standard navigation](SC2-1-2-no-keyboard-trap-standard-navigation)